pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 This topic describes how to install Application Accelerator from the Tanzu Application Platform package repository.

->**Note** Use the instructions on this page if you do not want to use a profile to install packages.
+>**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
 Both the full and light profiles include Application Accelerator.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).